 Special features are:

 The ClearFox® Fixed Bed Reactor (FBR) is the most efficient and robust biological wastewater treatment process on the market.
-The ClearFox® Fixed Bed Reactor is a modification of the well know fixed bed process used globally.
+The ClearFox® Fixed Bed Reactor is a modification of the well known “fixed bed” process used globally.
 By utilizing special cascades and aeration sequences, the ClearFox® Fixed Bed Reactor can biologically treat municipal and industrial wastewaters.
 The ClearFox® Fixed Bed Reactor (FBR) technology has been independently verified by PIA GmbH – a leading notified test facility for wastewater treatment.

 The ClearFox® Fixed Bed Reactor (FBR) is a far more robust process than typical activated sludge processes.
 It also produces less sludge than conventional biological wastewater treatment processes.
-Also – due to the dens biomass on the fixed bed media designed by ClearFox®, the footprint of our fixed bed biological treatment units is much smaller than conventional systems.
+Also – due to the dens biomass on the fixed bed media designed by ClearFox®, the ecological footprint of our fixed bed biological treatment units is much smaller compared to conventional systems.

 The Fixed Bed Reactor – The biological sewage treatment

-The ClearFox fixed bed reactor is a robust, easily managed solution for complex applications.
-The biology in the fixed bed reactor regulates itself to a large extent and adjustments are made with simple control measures.
-This self regulation is only possible with submerged, permanently installed fixed growth media (fixed bed), where the nature and the amount of submerged sludge (dry matter content) is of lesser importance.
-This saves time, as with this reactor it, is no longer necessary to constantly measure the control parameters such as sludge content (via the dry substance measurement TS) to optimize the operation.
+The ClearFox FBR is a robust, easily managed solution for complex applications.
+The biology in the reactor regulates itself to a large extent and adjustments are made with simple control measures.
+This self regulation is only possible with submerged, permanently installed fixed growth media (fixed bed), where the nature and the amount of submerged sludge (dry matter content) is not as important.
+This saves time as it is no longer necessary to constantly measure the control parameters such as sludge content (via the dry substance measurement TS) to optimize the operation.